Romulo-Moraes/Stars/README.md

 </div>

 <img width="100%" src="./assets/stars.gif"/>
-<p align="center">Stars was primarily a small program that I wrote to compose my setup a couple of months ago.
-It only took a few minutes to write it that day; however, I rewrote the source code to make it available on my Github.</p>
+<p align="center">Stars was primarily a small program that I wrote to compose my setup a few months ago.
+It only took a few minutes to write it that day; however, I rewrote the source code to make it available on my Github.
+Some features have been added to the program to make it suitable for more environments.</p>

 ## Features
 <ul>